LarsHagemann/OrbitEngine/docs/Build.md

 For ImGUI you don't need to do anything specific.
 Just clone or download the github repository.

 # Eigen
-Eigen doesn't need to be build either.
+Eigen doesn't need to be built either.
 Just clone or download the necessary files and you are good to go.

 # Zlib
 Same story as with ImGUI and Eigen.
 Just clone the [repository](https://github.com/madler/zlib) or download the code from the zlib website.